coinkeeper/2015-06-22_19-11_rubycoin/doc/build-unix.md

 To Build
 --------

-cd src/
+cd src

-make -f makefile.unix            # Headless rubycoin
+make -f makefile.unix

 See readme-qt.rst for instructions on building Rubycoin QT, the graphical Rubycoin.